Employers need to think about diversity in the workplace to not only attract the best talent, but to keep the talent they already have.

 So what is the recipe for inclusive growth?
 We can identify three elements:

 The International Labor Organization reports that over 60 percent of workers work without a formal employment contract, the so-called shadow economy.
-The challenge is to bring those people into a better form of work — one characterized by security and decent pay as well as much-needed access to social security, training and employment rights.
+The challenge is to bring those people into a better form of work — one characterized by security, equality and decent pay as well as much-needed access to social security, training and employment rights.

 Agency work enhances labor participation for vulnerable groups by providing a diversity of contractual arrangements that complement traditional, open-ended contracts, especially for women who typically must work around their family commitments.
 In the Netherlands, for example, 38 percent of agency workers belong to a vulnerable group; in Finland, 66 percent of agency workers are women.

-No one is suggesting that agency work will solve all of our diversity and inclusion problems, but it is certainly part of the solution.
+No one is suggesting that agency work will solve all of our diversity and inclusivity problems, but it is certainly part of the solution.
 So let's push to get our workers out of the shadow economy and help businesses, through diversity, boost their bottom line!